Davood Khodabakhshi-Javinani, Azadeh Ebrahim-Habibi*, Minoo Afshar and Latifeh Navidpour* Pages 625 - 636 ( 12 )

 Human thymidine phosphorylase inhibition, virtual screening, Lawsonia inermis phytochemicals, flavonoid-like compounds, hand-foot syndrome, monoglycosylated napthalene.

-Department of Medicinal Chemistry, Faculty of Pharmacy, Tehran University of Medical Sciences 14176, Biosensor Research Center, Endocrinology and Metabolism Molecular-Cellular Sciences Institute, Tehran University of Medical Sciences, Tehran, Iran; Endocrinology and Metabolism Research Center, Endocrinology and Metabolism Clinical Sciences Institute, Tehran University of Medical Sciences, Tehran, Department of Pharmaceutics, Pharmaceutical Sciences Branch, Islamic Azad University (IAUPS), Tehran, 193956466, Department of Medicinal Chemistry, Faculty of Pharmacy, Tehran University of Medical Sciences 14176
+Department of Medicinal Chemistry, Faculty of Pharmacy, Tehran University of Medical Sciences, Tehran 14176, Biosensor Research Center, Endocrinology and Metabolism Molecular-Cellular Sciences Institute, Tehran University of Medical Sciences, Tehran, Department of pharmaceutics, Faculty of Pharmacy and Pharmaceutical Sciences, Tehran Medical Sciences, Islamic Azad University, Tehran 193956466, Department of Medicinal Chemistry, Faculty of Pharmacy, Tehran University of Medical Sciences, Tehran 14176